mooltiverse/nyx/docs/_pages/guide/user/06.best-practice/branching-models.md

 * use coherent names for your multiple mainline branches, like `master/X`, `master/Y` or `main-X`, `main-Y`
 * have a precise merge strategy that lets you merge the right code changes into the proper *mainlines*
 * avoid drifts among the mainlines as much as possible, for example by having one common *mainline* from which others merge down periodically and limit specific merges to single changes into the multiple *mainlines*
+* configure additional mainlines not to be released

 ## Your custom branching model